HR-DataLab-Healthcare/RESEARCH_SUPPORT/PROJECTS/Generative_Agent_based_Data-Synthesis/Readme.md

   <details>
   <summary><h2><strong>Combining Markdown Files</strong></h2></summary>

-  Shown is the workflow needed for creating single files comprising all processed data, which can be useful for reviewing the entire dataset or for simple corpus loading.
+  Described is the workflow used for creating single files comprising all processed data, which can be useful for reviewing the entire dataset or for simple corpus loading.

   * **Purpose:**